neteodorochavez/msds610-eda-pandas/README.md

 # Exploratory Data Analysis (EDA) using Pandas

-**By**: Marti Heit, Joleena Marshall, Faye Pei, and Nestor Teodoro Chavez
+**By**: Marti Heit, Joleena Marshall, Faye Pei, and Nestor Teodoro Chavez.

 ## Our Goal
 The goal of this project is display how Pandas, a software library written for Python, is a great choice for data manipulation and analysis.
 Pandas will help you explore, clean, and process your data.
 In pandas, a data table is referred to as `DataFrame`.